fluxcd/community/KUBECON-2026-ams.md

 <h2>Flux at KyvernoCon</h2>
-<p>Flux and Kyverno come together in this cross-project session:</p>
+<p>Flux and Kyverno together - attend this cross-project session in the afternoon:</p>

 <div class="talk-list">